 Bias & Censorship by Social Media Companies

 News coverage of social media companies has focused on Twitter and Facebook’s decisions to ban Donald Trump from using their platforms.
-Widely viewed as censorship, this has led to strong criticism of Twitter and Facebook.
-Given media coverage and the politicization of social media platforms, we were curious about how this influenced perceptions of social media companies.
-Specifically, we wondered whether the general public believe that social media companies favor liberals over conservatives?
-And does the general public approve of labeling of elected officials’ statements as inaccurate or misleading?
+Widely viewed as censorship, this action has led to strong criticism.
+Given news coverage and the politicization of social media platforms, we were curious about how this event influenced perceptions of social media companies.
+Specifically, we wondered whether the general public believes that social media companies favor liberals over conservatives?
+Does the general public approve of labeling elected officials’ statements as inaccurate or misleading?

-The chart below shows that 55% of our participants believed that major social media companies favor liberals over conservatives, 34% believe that social media companies treat liberals and conservatives equally, and the remaining 11% believe that social media companies favor conservatives over liberals.
+55% of our participants believe that major social media companies favor liberals over conservatives, 34% believe that social media companies treat liberals and conservatives equally, and the remaining 11% believe that social media companies favor conservatives over liberals.

 There’s a clear difference of opinion along party lines.
-As shown in the chart below, a little more than half of the Democrats said that social media companies support the views of Liberals and Conservatives equally.
-In contrast, an overwhelming majority of Republicans (83%) believe that social media companies tend to support the views of Liberals over Conservatives.
-Only 13% of Republicans believe that social media support the views of “all equally.”
-Fifty-eight percent of people who identified as neither Democrat nor Republican believe that social media companies support the views of Liberals over Conservatives, and only 9% believe that social media companies support the views of Conservatives over Liberals.
+A little more than half of the Democrats said that social media companies support the views of liberals and conservatives equally.
+In contrast, an overwhelming majority of Republicans (83%) believe that social media companies tend to support the views of liberals over conservatives.
+Only 13% of Republicans believe that social media supports the views of “all equally.”
+Fifty-eight percent of people who identified as neither Democrat nor Republican believe that social media companies support the views of liberals over conservatives, and only 9% believe that social media companies support the views of conservatives over liberals.
 One-third of respondents who reported belonging to an “other” political party believe that social media companies support liberal and conservative views equally.

 Labeling Elected Officials' Social Media Posts

-We observed a strong effect of political party identification in the approval or disapproval of labeling elected officials’ posts, viewed by many as a form of censorship.
-The chart below shows that 72% of Democrats approved, either “strongly” (47%) or “somewhat” (25%) of social media companies labeling elected officials’ posts as inaccurate or misleading.
-This is in stark contrast to the Republican respondents where only 24% approved, either “strongly” (6%) or “somewhat” (18%) of social media companies labeling elected officials’ posts.
+We observed a strong effect of political party identification in the approval or disapproval of labeling elected officials’ posts, which was viewed by many people as a form of censorship.
+72% of Democrats approved, either “strongly” (47%) or “somewhat” (25%) of social media companies labeling elected officials’ posts as inaccurate or misleading.
+This belief is in stark contrast to the Republican respondents where only 24% approved, either “strongly” (6%) or “somewhat” (18%) of social media companies labeling elected officials’ posts.
 Sixty-four percent of Republicans disapproved of this practice by social media companies.
-There was slightly more approval of this practice from people who did not identify with Democrat or Republican political parties and 35% approved, either “strongly” (20%) or “somewhat” (15%).
+There was slightly more approval from people who did not identify with Democrat or Republican political parties — 35% approved, either “strongly” (20%) or “somewhat” (15%).

 Censorship by Social Media Companies

-Freedom of speech is a bedrock constitutional principle that is deeply woven into understandings of what it means to be a U.S. citizen.
+Freedom of speech is a bedrock constitutional principle deeply woven into understandings of what it means to be a U.S. citizen.
 Censorship is reflexively seen as anti-American.
-But many polls show that most Americans believe that social media sites censor political views.
-Our data suggest that notions about censorship are changing, and that people are more concerned about misinformation than censorship.
-In our nationwide survey, 83% of the people who said that social media has had a negative effect in the United States cited “misinformation” as a one of the consequences.
+But most Americans believe that social media sites censor political views.
+Our data suggest that notions about censorship are changing and that people are more concerned about misinformation than censorship.
+In our nationwide survey, 83% of the people who said social media has had a negative effect in the United States cited “misinformation” as a one of the consequences.